-We have audited the financial statements of the Authority as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements.
-We have issued our report thereon dated October 8, 2019, which contained an unmodified opinion on those basic financial statements.
+We have audited the financial statements of the Authority as of and for the year ended June 30, 2020. and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements.
+We have issued our report thereon dated September 24, 2020, which contained an unmodified opinion on those basic financial statements.
 Our audit was conducted for the purpose of forming an opinion on the basic financial statements.
 The accompanying Schedule of Expenditures of State Awards is presented for purposes of additional analysis as required by the UGMS and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Expenditures of State Awards is fairly stated in all material respects in relation to the basic financial statements as a whole.

-Schedule of Expenditures of State Awards Year Ended June 30, 2019
+Schedule of Expenditures of State Awards Year Ended June 30, 2020

-State Grantor/Program Title State Grant Award Number Passed Through to Subrecipients E State xpenditures Texas Department of Transportation: US290W Scenic Brook to Joe Tanner Grant CSJ 0113-08-060 \$ - \$ 39,972 MoPac Improvement Project CSJ 3136-01-107 - 3,189,613 MoPac South Project Environmental Assessment CSJ 3136-01-176 - 1,001,314 Highway Planning and Construction-Multi Projects Grant CSJ #3136-01-107; 0151-09-036 0151-09-127; 0265-01-080; 0113-08-060 - 440,000 Total state expenditures \$ - \$ 4,670,899
+Pa issed Through to Subrecipients State Expenditures State Grantor/Program Title State Grant Award Number Texas Department of Transportation: US290W Scenic Brook to Joe Tanner Grant CSJ 0113-08-060 \$ - \$ 4,139 MoPac Improvement Project CSJ 3136-01-107 - 187,212 MoPac South Project Environmental Assessment CSJ 3136-01-176 - 2,311,034 Total state expenditures \$ - \$ 2,502,385